 A healthy, strong smile helps you eat, speak, and feel confident every day.
-When a tooth is cracked, worn down, or badly decayed, a dental crown can protect it and make it look and feel like a natural tooth again.
-Crowns are common, safe, and long-lasting.
+When a tooth is cracked, worn down, or badly decayed, Dr. Eric Gartner can protect it with a dental crown.
+Crowns are a common, safe, and long-lasting procedure.

-A dental crown is a custom-made “cap” that covers the entire visible part of a tooth.
-It restores the tooth’s shape, size, and strength, and it improves the way the tooth looks.
+A dental crown is a custom-made cap that Dr. Gartner uses to cover the entire visible part of a tooth.
+It restores the tooth’s shape, size, and strength and improves how the tooth looks.
 Think of it like a protective helmet for a weak or damaged tooth.
 Once a crown is in place, you can bite and chew more comfortably.

 A well-made crown fits snugly and feels natural.
 It can last many years with good care.
 Most crowns last 10 to 15 years or even longer, depending on your bite, habits like grinding, and your home care routine.